6 Accelerating Applications

 6.2.1.4 Reinforcement Learning and Preference Optimization

 CrystalFormer-RL uses RL fine-tuning to optimize CrystalFormer[Cao et al. (2024)], a transformer-based crystal generator, with rewards from discriminative models (e.g., property predictors)[Cao and Wang (2025)].
-RL improves stability (lower energy above convex hull) and enables property-guided generation (e.g., high dielectric constant + band gap).
 Here, RL fine-tuning is shown to outperform supervised fine-tuning, enhancing both novel material discovery and retrieval of high-performing candidates from the pre-training dataset.

 6.2.1.5 Agents

-Agent-based frameworks leveraging LLMs, deeply explained in Section 3.12, have emerged as approaches for autonomous molecular and materials generation, demonstrating capabilities that extend beyond simple prompting or fine-tuning by incorporating iterative feedback loops, tool integration, and human-artificial intelligence (AI) collaboration.
-The dZiner framework implements this approach for the inverse design of materials, where agents input initial SMILES strings with optimization task descriptions and generate validated candidate molecules by retrieving domain knowledge from the literature.[Ansari et al. (2024)] It also uses domain-expert surrogate models to evaluate the required property in the new molecule/material.
-These surrogate models are highly customizable to the desired property and give the user the option to train their own ML model or using an existing SOTA model.
-Ansari et al. (2024) demonstrated dZiner’s capabilities in generating surfactants for critical micelle concentration reduction, WDR5 inhibitors, and optimizing MOF organic linkers for CO2 adsorption.
-The CLADD framework adopts a RAG-enhanced multi-agent approach where specialized teams including “Planning”, “Knowledge Graph”, and “Molecular Understanding” collaborate to dynamically retrieve and integrate external biochemical knowledge for drug discovery tasks without requiring domain-specific fine-tuning.[N. Lee et al. (2025)]
+Agent-based frameworks leveraging LLMs, explained in Section 3.12, have emerged as approaches for autonomous molecular and materials generation, demonstrating capabilities that extend beyond simple prompting or fine-tuning by incorporating iterative feedback loops, tool integration, and human-artificial intelligence (AI) collaboration.
+The dZiner framework exemplifies this approach for the inverse design of materials, where agents input initial SMILES strings with optimization task descriptions and generate validated candidate molecules by retrieving domain knowledge from the literature.[Ansari et al. (2024)] It also uses domain-expert surrogate models to evaluate the required property in the new molecule/material.

 6.2.2 Validation